masaffff/mfilabtest/results2024mlb.md

 #### National League

 - **East Division**:The Philadelphia Phillies led the division, maintaining a competitive edge throughout the season
-- **Central Division**:The Cincinnati Reds emerged as division champions, highlighting their growth
+- **Central Division**:The Milwaukee Brewers emerged as division champions, highlighting their growth
 - **West Division**:The Los Angeles Dodgers dominated the division, finishing with the best record in the league

 ---